jhudson8/golang-chat-example/README.md

 > go run client.go {username}       // for example: "go run client.go joe"
-hello, this message will be sent  // all clients connected to the lobby will receive this message /enter SomeRoom                   // enter the private room called "SomeRoom" - only other clients in this room will see messages
-/leave SomeRoom                   // go back to the lobby /disconnect                       // disconnect from the chat server
+hello, this message will be sent  // all clients connected to the lobby will receive this message /enter SomeRoom                   // enter the private room called "SomeRoom" - only other clients in this room will see messages this will only be in SomeRoom     // any messages when in a room will only be visible bo others in the same room /leave SomeRoom                   // go back to the lobby /disconnect                       // disconnect from the chat server
 ```